 - soreness around the site of the wound

-Living with a fistula can have a big impact on a person’s quality of life.
+Living with a fistula can have sizeable effects on a person’s quality of life.

-Anyone with a fistula should speak with a doctor or healthcare team about the best course of treatment.
+A person with a fistula can speak with a doctor or healthcare team about the best course of treatment.